-&lt;sup>25 See, e.q., Preventing Personal Conflicts of Interest for Contractor Employees Performing Acquisition Functions, 74 Fed.
+24 See, e.g., Preventing Personal Conflicts of Interest for Contractor Employees Performing Acquisition Functions, 74 Fed.
 Reg.
 58,584, 58,588-89 (proposed Nov.
-13, 2009) (setting forth proposed FAR rules regulating personal conflicts of interest and use of non-public information for private gain in the case of contractors performing acquisition activities closely related to inherently governmental functions); Glynn, supra note 19, at 1436-37 (article by general counsel of the Office of Government Ethics recommending, inter alia, extending ethics rules to include contractor employee conflicts of interest and misuse of non-public information); U.S. GOV'T ACCOUNTABILITY OFFICE, supra note 15, at 31 ("We recommend . . . personal conflict of interest contract clause safeguards for defense contractor employees that are similar to those required for DOD's federal employees."); U.S. GOV'T ACCOUNTABILITY OFFICE, GAO-10-693, STRONGER SAFEGUARDS NEEDED FOR CONTRACTOR ACCESS TO SENSITIVE INFORMATION 30 (2010) (recommending that the FAR Council provide guidance on the use of non-disclosure agreements as a condition to contractors' accessing sensitive information and on "establishing a requirement for prompt notification to appropriate agency officials of a contractor's unauthorized disclosure or misuse of sensitive information"); Office of Gov't Ethics, Report to the President & to Congressional Committees on the Conflict of INTEREST LAWS RELATING TO EXECUTIVE BRANCH EMPLOYMENT 38-39 (2006) (noting "expressions of concern" the Office has received regarding personal conflicts of interest and highlighting the possibility of agencies' including contract clauses to deal with such issues); REPORT OF THE ACQUISITION ADVISORY PANEL, supra note 18, at 423-25 (concluding that additional safeguards were necessary in order to protect against contractor employee personal conflicts of interest and misuse of confidential or proprietary information).
+13, 2009) (setting forth proposed FAR rules regulating personal conflicts of interest and use of non-public information for private gain in the case of contractors performing acquisition activities closely related to inherently governmental functions); Glynn, supra note 18, at 1436-37 (article by general counsel of the Office of Government Ethics recommending, inter alia, extending ethics rules to include contractor employee conflicts of interest and misuse of non-public information); U.S. Gov'T Accountability Office, supra note 15, at 31 ("We recommend . . . personal conflict of interest contract clause safeguards for defense contractor employees that are similar to those required for DOD's federal employees."); U.S. Gov'T Accountability Office, GAO-10-693, Stronger Safeguards Needed for Contractors Access to Sensitive Information 30 (2010) (recommending that the FAR Council provide guidance on the use of non-disclosure agreements as a condition to contractors' accessing sensitive information and on "establishing a requirement for prompt notification to appropriate agency officials of a contractor's unauthorized disclosure or misuse of sensitive information"); Office of Gov't Ethics, Report to the President & to Congressional Committees on the Conflict of